isabelaalonso9/demoqa-books/README.md

 ---
 ## How to access report?
 ---
-### After the tests are done, access on the project called cypress/report and click on index.html.
+### After the tests are done, access on the project called cypress/report and click on index.html by Windows Explorer.